MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/materialized-views.md

 There are a few limitations with the Azure Cosmos DB for NoSQL API materialized view feature while it is in preview:

-- Role-based access control is not supported for materialized views.
+- Role-based access control isn't supported for materialized views.
 - Materialized views can't be enabled on accounts that have partition merge, analytical store, or continuous backups.
 - Point-in-time restore, hierarchical partitioning, and end-to-end encryption aren't supported on source containers that have materialized views associated with them.
 - Cross-tenant customer-managed key (CMK) encryption isn't supported on materialized views.